opensourcecatholic/marriage-booklet/README.md

 ## docker-compose

-We provide a docker-compose file that will start database and adminer services in Docker.
+We provide a docker-compose file that will start database, redis, and adminer services in Docker.
 The database will be created with a default username and password that match the development defaults in our app configuration so you don't need to edit anything.
 To use this, you need [Docker](https://www.docker.com/) installed.
 Follow the installation instructions on their website.
 Once Docker's installed, just run

     docker-compose up